Endocrinology

 Diabetes Self-Management Education Program

 Le Bonheur's Diabetes Self-Management Education program is recognized by the American Diabetes Association to exceed national standards.
 This service is part of our comprehensive endocrinology program.
-Certified diabetes educators (CDEs), licensed dietitians and licensed social workers help educate families on disease management at our Diabetes Center downtown.
+Certified Diabetes Care and Education Specialists (CDCES) and licensed dietitians help educate families on disease management at our Diabetes Center downtown.
 As a part of the program, our patients complete a behavior change plan and set diabetes management goals.
-Once goals are established, the educator monitors progress through frequent contact with the patient and family.
-Services of our center are offered across both in-patient and out-patient settings.

 Diabetes and Endocrinology Clinics